What is hydrochloric acid?

 - Wanting to eat even though you know you’re not hungry

 Chronic or severe HCl deficiency impairs your body’s ability to absorb essential nutrients from food.
-This can lead to more serious symptoms, including:
+This can lead to more severe symptoms, including:

 - Vitamin & mineral deficiencies